casualuser/casualuser.github.io/services.md

 ---
 layout: page
-title: "Services"
+title: Engineering Services & Consulting
 permalink: /services/
+description: "Expert services in DevOps, SRE, Platform Engineering, and AI/LLM Product Development.
+Flexible engagement models for high-impact results."
 ---

+# Engineering Services & Consulting
-Webomage is a small, senior engineering agency focused on DevOps, integrations, AI/LLM, fullstack backends, and compliance-aware infrastructure.
+bomage is a small, senior engineering agency focused on DevOps, integrations, AI/LLM, fullstack backends, and compliance-aware infrastructure.
 If you're considering work in any of these areas, see [How We Work](/process/) for a quick overview of delivery phases.

 ### Core services & solutions